How to Choose a Solar Company You Can Trust

 Look for a Strong Warranty

 A strong warranty is a good sign that the company is selling trustworthy products.
 You need a warranty for more than just the solar panels!
-Make sure you’re getting long-term warranties for the 3 components of your installation including:
+Pay attention to your long-term warranties for the 3 components of your installation including:

 - The panels